sriram-lab/indigo/README.md

 # indigo
-This is a readme for Indigo repository!
+This is a readme for indigo repository!

 Currently working on better README with code blocks showing how to use code!